What is keeping you away from success?

 Limiting beliefs and assorted fears

-While it’s true that life is never a path full of roses and, sure enough, everything that happens to us always has two points of view: one negative, taking it as something annoying, and overwhelming that grinds us down, which makes our point of view even more negative as to take the role of a victim of circumstances.
-Or we can see it in a positive light, as an opportunity to learn something, to take one step ahead, something to become stronger and to acquire abilities that will make us better.
+While it’s true that life is never a path full of roses and, sure enough, everything that happens to us always has two points of view: one negative, taking it as something annoying, and overwhelming that grinds us down, which makes our point of view even more negative as to take the role of a victim of circumstances, the other one, sees it in a positive light, as an opportunity to learn something, to take one step ahead, something to become stronger and to acquire abilities that will make us better.
 It is a matter of choice how we want to see everything happening to us.

 However, not everything in our current situation depends on how we consciously choose to see every moment of our life.
 Most of the barriers in the road to a swift success are hidden in our subconscious: they are our limiting beliefs and our fears that, without reaching the surface, we’re not aware of them.
 They act behind the curtain of our analytical mind to influence our reality, but when we shed light on them (through conscious thinking), they can be removed.

-In my book, The Power of Intuition, there’s one chapter about the power of subconsciousness and how it directs our life when we decide not to be consciously in control, and we let go with the circumstances of the moment, going with the flow of reality created collectively by the people around us, instead of consciously expressing our own reality without regard (or at least not influenced by) to somebody else’s.
+In my book, Synchronicities, The Power of Intuition (only in spanish so far), there’s one chapter about the power of subconsciousness and how it directs our life when we decide not to be consciously in control, and we let go with the circumstances of the moment, going with the flow of reality created collectively by the people around us, instead of consciously expressing our own reality without regard (or at least not influenced by) to somebody else’s.
 It’s here, within subconsciousness, where all these limiting beliefs and fears reside, blocking all the potential we have that we’ve earned throughout the years of experience.

 Basically, what we have in our mind inadvertently affecting us are these “power” limiting experiences, assumptions that we will not make it where we’d like to, that we can’t do this or that because we’re not “good” enough, that we lack what’s necessary, that we’re better off the way we are because we don’t want to stand out too much with the trouble associated with that.
 All these notions don’t come “out of the blue”, they are the result of years of conditioning by the environment where we have lived and been raised in, thus inducing us to believe that we have to do this but not that, that we can be this and no more than this, etc. These ideas are deeply rooted in our subconscious, and they are also the consequence of the amount of “junk” we absorb day by day through the TV and other mass media: that things are going bad and it’s getting worse, that only a few can make it to the top, that you have to toil to earn a living, etc.